pangeacyber/pangea-python/packages/pangea-sdk/README.md

 # Pangea Python SDK

 A Python SDK for integrating with Pangea services.
+Supports Python v3.7 and above.

 ## Installation